 Or around you and on you.
 Look at what’s right in front of you.

 Listen to the sounds around you.
 Feel the fabric of your clothes.
 Feel the warmth of the spring sun on your skin.

 12. Remember: There is a brand new day tomorrow.

 This reminder helps me when today or the last week may not have gone so well.

 Because there will be a brand new day tomorrow.
 A day when you can begin again.

 A day when you can take a new step to move towards what you want and likely have a bit more luck.

-And when it will be easier to see that this difficult time is only temporary and not permanent (even if it might feel that way right now and create anxiety about the future).
+And when it will be easier to see that this difficult time is only temporary and not permanent (even if it might feel that way right now).